aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 Medium

-## Apply new page editor style to all views
+## Roll out page editor UX to all of Wagtail

 ### Summary

-Wagtail is currently redesigning the page editor.
-But has many other views that are out of scope.
-However, those out of scope views should get the same styling and use the same components and techniques.
+We are currently redesigning Wagtail’s page editor UI.
+This part of Wagtail is what users see the most, and where the most complex features are.
+We now want to roll out similar changes to all other parts of Wagtail.

 ### Expected outcomes

-Consistent UI throughout the whole of Wagtail.
+Consistent UX throughout the whole of Wagtail, using our modern visual language, powered by a design system.

+### Implementation

+1. Review the page editor redesign.
+2. Plan for application of the new UX & particular UI components to other parts of Wagtail
+3. Update our UI build and testing tools to sustain this work
+4. Roll out UI improvements either component-by-component, or view-by-view

 ### Skills

+- Accessibility
+- HTML, CSS, SVG
+- JavaScript, TypeScript
-- Django
+- React
-- Wagtail
+- UI development tooling
-- HTML/JS/CSS
+- UI testing

 ### Mentors